MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 * `restockItem` allows an item to be restocked.
 This mathod takes an item code to look up and an amount to restock.
 It finds the appropriate item and attempts to restock it.
 It prints whether or not it succeeded to the console.
 * `getTotalSales` returns the total sales for the vending machine.
 It adds together the total sales of each item in the machine and returns the number as a double.
 * `resetSales` resets the sales of all of the items in the machine.
 For each item it resets the sales, so the next time `getTotalSales` is called it will return all sales after this point.

+## Private Implementation

+### Item Class

+The item class needs to store:
+* An item code - String
+* A price - double
+* An on-hand stock - int
+* A maximum stock - int
+* A total sales - double

+The item code, price, and maximum stock should be set when creating the new item.
+The on-hand stock should be increased by the `restock` method (upto, but not over the maximum stock) and should be decremented by the `purchase` method.